AlexandreBrown/G1-Playground/README.md

 - A `Policy` abstract base class.
 Subclass it, implement `reset` and `step`, and the robot runs your policy at whatever rate you specify.
 - Body-only mode (29 motors) and body + Dex3 hand mode (43 motors), switched by a single constructor argument.
 - An `AnkleSwingPolicy` example that recreates Unitree's official low-level demo through the new architecture, useful as a sanity check end-to-end.
-- A two-thread design: a policy thread at your chosen rate and a tracker thread at 500Hz.
+- A two-thread design: a policy thread at your chosen rate and a control thread at 500Hz.
 Plug in slow learned policies (10-50Hz) without losing motor command rate.

 ## Repository structure

 ```
 G1-Playground/
 ├── scripts/
-│   └── ankle_swing.py              # entry point that runs the demo
+│   └── run_ankle_swing_demo.py              # entry point that runs the demo
 ├── src/g1_playground/
 │   ├── __init__.py
 │   ├── action.py                   # JointAction dataclass + Mode constants